v2fly/v2fly-github-io/docs/en_US/developer/intro/compile.md

 # The first step: learn to compile

-## Windows

-If you are using Windows, just refer to this article: [[Tutorial] Detailed methods for manual compilation and cross-compilation of V2Ray under Windows](https://github.com/v2ray/discussion/issues/756)

 ## Pre-work

 V2Ray uses [Golang](https://golang.org/) as the main programming language.
 [Bazel](https://bazel.build/) is used as the build tool in the team release process.
 It is recommended to use macOS or Linux for development.
 A small amount of scripts may not run properly on Windows.